TECARTUS- brexucabtagene autoleucel suspension

 14.1 Relapsed or Refractory Mantle Cell Lymphoma

-A single-arm, open-label, multicenter trial (ZUMA-2; NCT02601313) evaluated the efficacy and safety of a single infusion of TECARTUS in adult patients with relapsed or refractory mantle cell lymphoma (MCL) who had previously received anthracycline- or bendamustine-containing chemotherapy, an anti-CD20 antibody, and a Bruton tyrosine kinase inhibitor (BTKi; ibrutinib or acalabrutinib).
+A single-arm, open-label, multicenter trial (Study 1; NCT02601313) evaluated the efficacy of a single infusion of TECARTUS in adult patients with relapsed or refractory mantle cell lymphoma (MCL) who had previously received anthracycline- or bendamustine-containing chemotherapy, an anti-CD20 antibody, and a Bruton tyrosine kinase inhibitor (BTKi; ibrutinib or acalabrutinib).
 Eligible patients also had disease progression after their last regimen or refractory disease to their most recent therapy.
 The study excluded patients with active or serious infections, prior allogeneic hematopoietic stem cell transplant (HSCT), detectable cerebrospinal fluid malignant cells or brain metastases, and any history of central nervous system (CNS) lymphoma or CNS disorders.

-Of the 60 efficacy-evaluable patients, the median age was 65 years (range: 38 to 79 years), 51 (85%) were male, and 56 (93%) were white.
-Most (50 patients; 83%) had stage IV disease.
-Twenty patients (33% of 60) had baseline bone marrow examinations performed per protocol; of these, ten (50%) were negative, eight (40%) were positive, and two (10%) were indeterminate.
-The median number of prior therapies among all 60 efficacy-evaluable patients was three (range: two to five).
+Of the 60 efficacy-evaluable patients, the median age was 65 years (range: 38 to 79 years), 51 patients (85%) were male, and 56 patients (93%) were white, 1 patient (2%) was Black or African American, 1 patient (2%) was Pacific Islander and 2 patient (3%) were of “Other” race.
+Fifty patients (83%) had stage IV disease, 8 patients (13%) had stage III disease and 2 patients (3%) had stage II disease.
+Twenty patients (33% of 60) had baseline bone marrow examinations performed per protocol; of these, 10 (50%) were negative, 8 (40%) were positive, and 2 (10%) were indeterminate.
+The median number of prior therapies was 3 (range: 2 to 5).
 Twenty-six (43%) of the patients had relapsed after or were refractory to autologous HSCT.
 Twenty-one (35%) had relapsed after their last therapy for MCL, while 36 (60%) were refractory to their last therapy for MCL.
-Among the 60 efficacy-evaluable patients, 14 (23%) had blastoid MCL.
+Fourteen patients (23%) had blastoid MCL, 35 patients (58%) had Classical MCL, 1 patient (2%) had Other and 10 patients (17%) had Unknown MCL type.
 Following leukapheresis and prior to administration of TECARTUS, 21 (35%) of the 60 patients received bridging therapy.
 Sixteen (27%) were treated with a BTKi, 9 (15%) with a corticosteroid, and 4 (7%) with both a BTKi and a corticosteroid.

 Among the 60 efficacy-evaluable patients, the median time from leukapheresis to product delivery was 15 days (range: 11 to 28 days), and the median time from leukapheresis to product infusion was 27 days (range: 19 to 63 days).
 The protocol-defined lymphodepleting chemotherapy regimen of cyclophosphamide 500 mg/m2 intravenously and fludarabine 30 mg/m2 intravenously, both given on each of the fifth, fourth, and third days before TECARTUS infusion, was administered to 53 (88%) of the 60 efficacy-evaluable patients.
-The remaining seven patients (12%) either received lymphodepletion over four or more days or received TECARTUS four or more days after completing lymphodepletion.
+The remaining 7 patients (12%) either received lymphodepletion over 4 or more days or received TECARTUS 4 or more days after completing lymphodepletion.
 All treated patients received TECARTUS infusion on Day 0 and were hospitalized until at least Day 7.

 Efficacy-Evaluable Patients